moudeyverma/mdeyvermablogs/README.md

   - You may find “DLL not found issue” with the upgrade, to solve this please remove the related binding from the web.config and run the build again.

 #### Code Changes
-  - Add K8s.deployment folder in Repo.
+  - Add K8s related deployment folder in Repo.
-  - Change Environment variable to Config.yaml (refer to Service manifest used for ASF all used env variables from service manifest file must be moved to config.yaml)
+  - Change Environment variable in Config.yaml (refer to Service manifest used for ASF for all used env variables from service manifest file and move to AKS config.yaml)
   - If you are using 2 docker files to run simultaneously ASF & AKS, then do the below changes to upgrade image to support 4.8
        * Add new Docker file for AKS.
        * Change existing Docker file for ASF till it is not migrated to AKS production.